 “That is considerably worse,” they reply, being all judgy.
 “How on Earth did you come to be covered in bird crap?”

-“I was holding a bird in my hand and it just started crapping all over the place,” you attempt to explain.
+“I was holding a bird in my hand, and it just started crapping all over me,” you attempt to explain.

 I would even go as far as to state that your hand is one of the worst places to have a bird.